FOREX-Euro at near 9-year low on Greek worry, policy-easing bet

 U.S. Federal Reserve minutes on Wednesday will be parsed for clues on when the central bank will drop its pledge to keep interest rates low for a considerable time.

-Sterling was down 0.48 percent at $1.5252, having earlier fallen to a 17-month low of $1.5199 in New York trade.
-Against the Swiss currency, the dollar rose to a more than four-year high of 1.0108 Swiss francs.
-(Additional reporting by Patrick Graham in London; Editing by Louise Ireland, John Stonestreet, Peter Galloway and Dan Grebler)
+Sterling was down 0.64 percent at $1.5227, having fallen to a 17-month low of $1.5185 in Asian trading.
+The dollar rose to a more than four-year high of 1.0108 Swiss francs.
+(Additional reporting by Patrick Graham in London; Editing by Louise Ireland, John Stonestreet and Peter Galloway)

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.